-Other expense, net decreased by \$0.1 million in the first quarter of fiscal 2014, compared to the corresponding period of fiscal 2013.
-The change in other expense, net in the first quarter of fiscal 2014, as compared to the same period in fiscal 2013, was primarily due to gains from the revaluation of certain assets and liabilities denominated in foreign currencies into U.S. dollars offsetting other than temporary impairment loss of \$148,000, recorded in the first quarter of fiscal 2014.
+Other expense, net increased by \$0.2 million in the first quarter of fiscal 2015 compared to the corresponding period of fiscal 2014.
+The increase in other expense, net was primarily due to losses from the revaluation of certain assets and liabilities denominated in foreign currencies into U.S. dollars.